(Originally published June 18, 2012)

 Some years back, I remember a television actor making a public service announcement suggesting parents have dinner with their kids maybe once or twice a week.
 I was flabbergasted - there actually had to be a public service announcement to tell people this?!

-, "The average parent spends 38.5 minutes per week in meaningful conversation with his or her child."
+According to a study, "The average parent spends 38.5 minutes per week in meaningful conversation with his or her child."

 Let me repeat that: Only 38.5 minutes in an entire week!